TaranRallings/foraging_model/README.md

 # foraging_model

-This model is a simulatino of a single herbivorous mammal forager on an implicit resource landspace.
+This model is a simulation of a single herbivorous mammal forager on an implicit resource landscape.